-Hub-height wind speeds are reduced within and downwind of the lease area, especially during stable conditions and wind speeds above 11 m s $^{-1}$.
-A subtle (less than 0.2 K) increase in 2-m temperature within the wind plant can occur; this increase is strongest during stable conditions and faster wind speeds.
-Also during stable conditions, temperature decreases slightly downwind of the wind plant, as has been observed in mesoscale simulations in other regions.
-Changes in heat fluxes are also small.
+- 630 In contrast, the simulations with no added turbulence show cooling within and downwind of the wind plant.
+Changes in heat fluxes are also small .
 Heat flux is reduced within the wind plant and increased downwind.
 The largest reduction occurs during unstable conditions, while the largest downwind increase occurs for stable conditions and faster wind speeds.
-We find that turbulence , as simulated by QKE, increases at hub height in the immediate vicinity of turbines.
-Only in unstable conditions does this increase in QKE-TKE manifest at the surface as well.
-Wind turbines nudge the boundary layer up in the immediate vicinity of the wind turbines, especially during stable conditions and when winds are in Region 2 of the power curve.
+We find that turbulence increases at hub height in the immediate vicinity of turbines.
+Only in unstable conditions does this increase in TKE manifest at the surface as well.
+Wind turbines nudge the and coupled to the changes in 2 m temperature.
+In simulations with - 635 added turbulence, this turbulence nudges the boundary layer up in the immediate vicinity of the wind turbines, especially during stable conditions and when winds are in Region 2 of the power curve.
 During stable conditions, the boundary-layer height is slightly reduced downwind.
-Finally, we find that shallower boundary-layer heights promote larger wakes.
+Finally, with a rebounding effect downwind of slight reductions in boundary layer height.
+In contrast, with no added turbulence, the boundary layer height is in general reduced in stable conditions with wind speeds less than 15 m s-1 and slightly increased in neutral conditions. - 640 Using a machine-learning approach for quantifying both the area covered by a wind turbine wake and the along-wind-direction length of the wind turbine wake, we find that shallower a statistically-significant relationship between the upwind boundarylayer height and the extent of the wake.
+Shallower boundary layer heights promote larger wakes.

-These simulations use one type of turbine and the planned 1 mm-nautical mile spacing for these wind farms.
+These simulations use one type of turbine and the planned 1 nautical mile spacing for these wind farms.
 Further investigations could assess how these impacts change with varying turbine layouts and sizes, as in Golbazi et al. (2022); Pryor et al. (2021).

-While Golbazi et al. (2022) considers larger turbines similar to turbines used here, more research into their impacts on local meteorology is needed.
+645 While Golbazi et al. (2022) considers larger turbines similar to turbines used here, more research into their impacts on local meteorology is needed.